-The board, supported by the audit committee, is ultimately responsible for Exxaro’s system of internal control, which has been designed to evaluate, manage and provide reasonable assurance against material misstatement and loss.
+The board, supported by the audit committee, is ultimately responsible for Exxaro's system of internal controls, which has been designed to evaluate, manage and provide reasonable assurance against material misstatement and loss.

 We apply a combined assurance model to optimise assurance by management, as well as internal and external providers, while fostering a strong ethical climate and mechanisms to ensure compliance.

-Using our board-approved enterprise risk management approach, management identifies key risks facing Exxaro and implements the necessary internal controls.
-The process is monitored and evaluated by internal audit while independent external auditors cover key controls and accounting matters.
-Every year, key sustainability indicators are selected for reasonable or limited external assurance ( ESG report) with comparable information for trend analysis where possible.
+Using our board-approved ERM approach, management identifies key risks facing Exxaro and implements the necessary internal controls our business risks and opportunities with comparable information for trend analysis where possible.

-The board and audit committee assessed the effectiveness of controls for the year to 31 December 2019 as satisfactory, principally through a process of management self-assessment (including formal confirmation by executive management), reports from internal audit, independent external audit and other assurance providers.
+The board and audit committee assessed the effectiveness of controls for the year ended 31 December 2021 as satisfactory, principally through a process of management self-assessment (including formal confirmation by executive management), reports from internal audit, independent external audit and other assurance providers.

 Exxaro defines assurance broadly to cover all sources, including external assurance, internal audit, management oversight and regulatory inspections.